moodlehq/moodle-plugin-ci/docs/CLI.md

 * Accept value: no
 * Is value required: no
 * Is multiple: no
+* Is negatable: no
 * Default: `false`

 `help`
 ------

-Displays help for a command
+Display help for a command

 ### Usage